abinit/abinit/doc/tutorial/eph4isotc.md

 This is not surprising as the equation for $\alpha^2F(\ww)$ resembles the one for $F(\ww)$, except for the weighting factor $\frac{\gamma_{\qq\nu}}{\ww_{\qq\nu}}$.
-This is also explains the $\alpha^2F$ notation: the Eliashberg function can be seen as the phonon DOS times the positive frequency-dependent prefactor $\alpha^2(\ww)$.
+This also explains the $\alpha^2F$ notation: the Eliashberg function can be seen as the phonon DOS times the positive frequency-dependent prefactor $\alpha^2(\ww)$.

 !!! warning

     Converging $\alpha^2F(\ww)$ usually requires very fine $\kk$- and $\qq$-meshes.
-    This is especially true
-    if the FS significantly deviates from the free electron picture (spherical FS) and/or the e-ph coupling is strongly anisotropic as in MgB$_2$.
+    This is especially true if the FS significantly deviates from the free electron picture (spherical FS) and/or the e-ph coupling is strongly anisotropic as in MgB$_2$.
     The $\kk$-mesh affects the quality of the individual $\gamma_\qnu$ linewidths whereas dense $\qq$-meshes may be needed to resolve the fine detauls and/or